rdb64-hobbies/see_and_select_tokens/README.md

 ### Version 0.1.3

 Changed the token colors and probability thresholds (done by hand).
 Fixed the problem with the dropdown menu appearing below the generated tokens (done by Cascade).

+### Version 0.1.4

+Added comprehensive sampling parameter controls with sliders for temperature, top-p, and top-k parameters.
+The slider configuration is done through the config.json file.
+Mostly done by Cascade with the following prompt:

+> Now I want to add some new functionality.
+I want to allow the user to be able to control the temperature, top-p, and top-k values that are used in token sampling.
+The user will be able to set those values with slider bars, and for each one, slider's minimum, maximum, and default values should be read from the config.json file.
+Those 3 values, temperature, top-p, and top-k, should then be used by get_next_token_probabilities to chose the selected_token_id.